(ISC)² F. Lynn McNulty Tribute Award

-The (ISC)² F. Lynn McNulty Tribute Award recognizes an individual for their outstanding dedication, service, and commitment in government information security workforce and/or strengthening the security posture of the country’s information resources and infrastructure.
-It is given to a member of the information security community for either government (federal, state, or local government), the armed forces or the wider public sector (national or local) who has shown vision and innovation in the government information security workforce.
-This award highlights information security leaders who uphold McNulty's legacy as tireless advocate for the security of the nation and a persistent champion of information security in government.
+The (ISC)² F. Lynn McNulty Tribute Award recognizes an individual for their outstanding dedication, service, and commitment in government cybersecurity workforce and/or strengthening the security posture of the country’s information resources and infrastructure.
+It is given to a member of the cybersecurity community for either government (federal, state, or local government), the armed forces or the wider public sector (national or local) who has shown vision and innovation in the government information security workforce.
+This award highlights information security leaders who uphold McNulty's legacy as a tireless advocate for the security of the nation and a persistent champion of cybersecurity in government.

 "Lynn McNulty made a significant mark in his efforts to achieve the ambitious goal of building a professional government information security workforce and to strengthen the security posture of the country's information resources and infrastructure," says W. Hord Tipton, CISSP-ISSEP, CAP, CISA, executive director of (ISC)².
 "One of Lynn's very tangible legacies was the GISLA program that he championed, and which has since become one of the most coveted recognition programs for federal cybersecurity professionals today."
 The GISLA (Government Information Security Leadership Awards) program is now incorporated within the (ISC)²’s Global Achievement Award (GAA) program.

 McNulty was a true pioneer in government information security circles, having served in a number of critical and high-profile capacities, including as associate director for computer security at the National Institute of Standards and Technology, as the first information systems security director at the U.S. State Department and as director of government affairs for RSA.